AswathyD31/Deep_Learning_Diabetes_Prediction_ANN/README.md

 ## Insights and Analysis:

-Provide a detailed interpretation of the model results.
+* Provide a detailed interpretation of the model results.

-Highlight the most significant features influencing diabetes progression.
+* Highlight the most significant features influencing diabetes progression.

-Technical Requirements
+## Technical Requirements

-Programming Language: Python
+* Programming Language: Python

-Libraries Used:
+### Libraries Used:

-sklearn for loading the dataset and preprocessing numpy and pandas for data manipulation matplotlib and seaborn for visualization tensorflow/keras for building and training the ANN
+* sklearn for loading the dataset and preprocessing

+* numpy and pandas for data manipulation

+* matplotlib and seaborn for visualization

+* tensorflow/keras for building and training the ANN

-Key Results
+## Key Results
 The project delivers:

-A trained ANN model capable of predicting diabetes progression with reasonable accuracy.
+* A trained ANN model capable of predicting diabetes progression with reasonable accuracy.

-Insights into the most influential features affecting diabetes progression.
+* Insights into the most influential features affecting diabetes progression.

-Visualizations and metrics to evaluate model performance.
+* Visualizations and metrics to evaluate model performance.

-How to Run
-Install the required Python libraries: bash
-Copy code
-pip install numpy pandas matplotlib seaborn scikit-learn tensorflow Clone or download the project files.
-Run the Jupyter Notebook or Python script step by step to reproduce the results.
-Conclusion
+# Conclusion
+_______
 This project demonstrates the application of Deep Learning in healthcare for predicting disease progression.
 By leveraging an ANN, we provide a tool for understanding diabetes dynamics and aiding in effective clinical decision-making.